- Cell Biology

 - Contact Us

 PROTACs (PROteolysis TArgeting Chimeras) are heterobifunctional small molecules containing binding moieties for an E3 ubiquitin ligase and a target protein joined by a linker.
-PROTACs allow targeted product degradation via the Ubiquitin Proteasome System.
+PROTACs allow targeted protein degradation via the Ubiquitin Proteasome System.

 PROTACs (PROteolysis TArgeting Chimeras) are heterobifunctional small molecules, around 700-1000 Da in size, which induce targeted protein degradation (TPD) via the Ubiquitin Proteasome System (UPS).
 The UPS initiates protein degradation via the addition of ubiquitin to substrate proteins, a process performed by E3 ligases.